Top Houseplants for Humid Environments

 The plants are:

 All these plants are types of epiphytes.
 An epiphyte is a plant that absorbs moisture from the air through its leaves, rather than from its roots.
 Many of these kinds of plant originate from the rainforest and temperate areas where they grow well with limited roots wrapping around trees.

 Scientific studies, including NASA, show that these plants are scientifically proven to help purify the air around them by absorbing toxins.
 Introducing them to your house is not only going to brighten the place up but also be good for your health.

-There are some articles on the internet that also claim that these plants can also reduce humidity.
-However, I can't find any science to back this up, so this is not proven.
+There are some articles on the internet that also claim that these plants can also reduce humidity, but there isn't scientific evidence to prove this.

 1. Mother in Law's Tongue